Vihangip/MovieTrackerApp/README.md

 Designed the MovieList class to be robust by making it throw an exception.
 The getMovie method throws the MovieNotInListException if the wanted movie does not exist in the Movie List.
 This exception has also been tested in the MovieListTest class.

+ ## Phase 4 : Task 3
+- I would not refactor anything as I believe the design is pretty good as it is.